DGtal-team/DGtalTools/README.md

   - 3dDisplaySurfelData: displays surfel data from SDP file with color attributes given as scalar interpreted as color.
   - 3dHeightMapViewer: display a 2D image as heightmap by using QGLviewer.
   - 3dImageViewer: tools to display 3d slice images (.vol, .pgm3d and  dicom with ITK) with QGLViewer.
+  - 3dImplicitSurfaceExtractorBy4DExtension: a tool to visualize 3d polynomial implicit surface defined as some f(x,y,z)=0.
+  - 3dImplicitSurfaceExtractorByThickening: a tool to visualize 3d polynomial implicit surface defined as some f(x,y,z)=0.
   - 3dSDPViewer: basic display of a sequence of 3d points (as voxel or sphere) and vectors by using QGLviewer.
   - 3dVolBoundaryViewer: Display the boundary of a volume file by using QGLviewer.
   - 3dVolViewer: volume file (.vol, .pgm3d and dicom with ITK ) viewer with QGLViewer.